Juntoz/pino-serializer-shorten/README.md

 The options object default values and structure is:
 ```
 {
     // max length that the serializer allows.
-If the string is bigger, it shortens its length
+If the string is bigger, it shortens its length.
+Default 40 chars.
     allowedMaxLength: 40,
-    // when the string exceeds the max length, present the first X characters
+    // when the string exceeds the max length, present the first X characters.
+Default 10 chars.
     first: 10,
-    // when the string exceeds the max length, present the last X characters
+    // when the string exceeds the max length, present the last X characters.
+Default 10 chars.
     last: 10,
-    // when the string exceeds the max length, separate the first and last characters with this string
+    // when the string exceeds the max length, separate the first and last characters with this string.
+Default '...'.
     separator: '...',
     // configuration for the req serializer
     req: {
-        // enabled?.
-Default: true
+        // enabled?
+Default true.
+If not enabled, it will use the default pino-std-serializers.req serializer.
         enabled: true,
-        // whether to parse the cookie header
+        // whether to parse the cookie header.
+Default true.
         parseCookie: true
     }
 }